PaulioRandall/go-trackable/README.md

 ### Composition > Framing

-The package is designed to work in a compositional manner such that `trackerr.Track` and `errors.new` can be exchanged incrementally.
+The package is designed to work in a compositional manner such that `trackerr.New`, `trackerr.Track`, and `errors.new` can be exchanged incrementally.
 Engineers may compose all their errors using trackerr or just the few that require tracking support.
 Most of trackerr's utility functions work on the `error` interface so the underlying error types matter little.

 Composition is favoured over framing, when feasible, so the power to change and adapt, with needs and the times, remains in the hands of the consuming engineers.
 Essentially minimising the _my way or the highway_ and _vendor lock-in_ mentalities in so much as possible.